colton-gabertan/colton-gabertan.github.io/_posts/2023-08-26-Google-Summer-of-Code-2023.md

     <img src="/assets/gsoc_project_progress.png">
 </div>

 All planned deliverables for the Google Summer of Code (GSoC) period have been completed and integrated.
 The main functionality, the feature extractors, serve as the core of the Ghidra backend, allowing us to tap into rich databases populated by Ghidra analysis.
 In order to implement the Ghidra feature extractors, capa is designed to use an abstract `FeatureExtractor` class for each backend.
-In my case, we used the `GhidraFeatureExtractor` class to initialize capa's access to the Ghidra databases.
+In my case, I implemented a new `GhidraFeatureExtractor` class to initialize capa's access to the Ghidra databases.

-After defining the class, I created a set of Ghidra feature extractor modules, namely `global_.py`, `file.py`, `function.py`, `basicblock.py`, and `insn.py` respectively.
-Each feature extractor module becomes scoped by increasing granularity.
+After defining the class, I created a set of Ghidra feature extractor modules, namely `global_.py`, `file.py`, `function.py`, `basicblock.py`, and `insn.py`.
+Each feature extractor module is scoped to increase granularity.
 The scopes are as follows:

 * Global Scope
-  * Operating System detection
+  * Operating system detection
   * Architecture detection
 * File Scope
   * File format & sections